 (b) visitors to lock-ups.

-15. Responsibilities as to persons in custody at certain other custodial places
+15. Security etc. of persons in custody at certain other custodial places

 (1) The CEO is responsible for the security, control, safety, care and welfare of a person in court custody who is at a hospital or other place that is attended by the person in court custody for medical treatment if a court has ordered that the person be placed in the charge of a person who is authorised to exercise a power set out in clause 3(1)(c) of Schedule 2.